Empower Oakland Voter Guide

 Dominic Prado Restaurant Owner Did not return questionnaire Not interviewed

-Oakland City Council District 7
+Member of City Council, District 7

 Vote for Iris Merriouns & Ken Houston